Step banking review

 Is Step banking app safe?

 Yes.
-Money held in a Step account is insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 through a partnership with Evolve Bank & Trust.
+Money held in a Step account is insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 through Evolve Bank & Trust.
 Accounts also have bank-grade encryption and all transactions are protected by Visa’s Zero Liability Protection, so you won’t be held responsible for fraudulent charges.